The life of a virtual clinical trial participant

 I am currently participating in a virtual clinical trial.
+The life of a virtual clinical trial participant is a new idea to this industry.
 I have neither seen a physician nor traveled to a site for a procedure.
-During my first 15 days of trial participation, my samples have been sent 43 times - and I never once had to leave my house for it.
+During my first 15 days of trial participation, my samples have been sent 43 times – and I never once had to leave my house for them.

 This is patient-centricity at its finest.

 Much has changed in the past 25 years – mobile phones have replaced land lines and pay phones, the weighty encyclopedia has fortunately been replaced by Google, and the cloud has relegated the floppy disk to a mere icon in a software program.
 Having worked in the pharmaceutical industry for over twenty years (and a healthy volunteer in my college days), I can unequivocally say that change is indeed upon us.

 In an industry that has not necessarily been recognized for being agile, we are beginning to see some tangible changes in the way clinical trials are being designed and conducted.
 While regulatory authorities may be initiating some of this change, it is the advancement of personal technology that is truly driving it forward.

 In 2011, Pfizer was one of the first companies to dip their toe in the virtual trial waters with the REMOTE trial.
 REMOTE was the first randomized IND study in which patients could participate in any geographic location, using electronic tools.
 The trial actually encountered enrollment difficulties – perhaps due to a more elderly population (it was an overactive bladder study) either not comfortable with using the technology or not comfortable submitting personal information electronically.